mscheltienne/meg-tests/doc/stim-pc.rst

 MATLAB
 ------

-MATLAB is installed on the Windows partition of the stimulation PC.
+MATLAB is installed on both the Windows and Linux partition of the stimulation PC.

 Triggers
 --------